Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 * memoryRssPercentage (if Rss is an acronym (RSS), why isn't it capitalized?)
 * memoryWorkingSetPercentage

+Yes - this mixes data types (integer, counts, averages) - you could exclude IOPS as an integer in this chart but the ripple effect wouldn't be as clear.

 <a name="idleio"></a>
 ## Idle IO?
 The plot thickens